Anders Tvegård

-Anders Tvegård (born August 6, 1975 in Porsgrunn) is a Norwegian journalist.
-He was US-correspondent for the Norwegian Broadcasting Corporation (NRK) based in Washington, D.C. from 2010–14.
+Anders Tvegård (born August 6, 1975, in Porsgrunn) is a Norwegian journalist.
+He was US-correspondent for the Norwegian Broadcasting Corporation (NRK) based in Washington, D.C., from 2010 to 2014.
 Tvegård previously worked at the foreign news desk and as news anchor on the same channel.

 He was educated at Volda University College (1996–98), Darlington College of Technology (1995–96) and the University of Oslo.
 He has been working for NRK since 1998.